skipcloud/skipcloud.github.io/_posts/2020-06-07-ruby:-blocks,-procs,-and-lambdas.md

 # => ["person 0", "person 1", "person 2"]
 ```

-I could've simply written `people.map(&:name)` instead but at this way you can
+I could've simply written `people.map(&:name)` instead but this way you can
 see how it all fits together.

 ## lambdas